SICP 2.4.1 and Unit Testing

 Since multiple tests can be run despite errors, tests related to the same feature of the program this is where the term ‘unit’ comes in are usually organized so that they can be run as a set.
 RackUnit has the test-case, which is some amount of code that includes a check in it.
 These test cases can then be grouped into a test-suite, which is just a list of test-cases.

-With our tests defined and grouped, we then need some way to run them and report the results.
-Separating the test definition from the execution allows us to do things like modify the information reported from the tests, or to change our procedures and repeat the tests.
-For our purposes, we’re just using RackUnit’s text UI, which must be loaded separately (refer to the first couple lines of the test file).
-This will let us know in the interpreter window how many tests passed and how many failed or had an error, along with the information generated for each test that did not pass.
-There is also a GUI testrunner, which you’re free to experiment with – it can be used without needing to modify the test definitions.
+With our tests defined and grouped, we then need some way to run them and report the results, and so we will have a testrunner.
+Separating the test definition from its execution allows us to do things like modify the information reported from the tests, or to change our procedures and repeat the tests on only the portion we changed.
+For this section, I’m just using RackUnit’s text UI, which must be loaded separately (refer to the first couple lines of the test file).
+This testrunner will let us know in the interpreter window how many tests passed and how many failed or had an error, along with the information generated for each test that did not pass.
+There is also a GUI testrunner, which you’re free to experiment with — it can be used without needing to modify the test definitions.
 Refer to the RackUnit documentation linked above.

-Finally, we can talk about the actual topic of this section.
+With the test system discussion out of the way, we can talk about how it applies to the actual topic of this section.
 There are two implementations of the complex number system.
 They both use the same interface.
 This means that, as long as we stick to that interface, we can use the exact same tests to see if they are working properly.

 The first thing we do is define our own custom check function.
 We’d like an easy way to compare complex numbers to test the results.
 One issue we face is that our results are often the result of calculations with floating point numbers, more on floating-point math which are rarely exact.
 Normally RackUnit has this part covered, with